If you’ve arrived here you’re probably interested in vocabulary for business English.

 The amount of cash and cash equivalents entering and leaving a company

 Chief Executive Officer.
-The highest-ranking executive of a business.
+The highest-ranking executive (manager, director) of a business.

 Close a deal